Robert Smalls: Political career

-Smalls's wartime fame and his fluency with the Gullah dialect gave him an avenue for political advancement.
+Smalls's wartime fame and his fluency in the Gullah dialect gave him an avenue for political advancement.

 Political affiliation

-Smalls was a loyal Republican, which, at the time, dominated the Northern States and passed laws granting protections for African Americans, whereas the Democrats, who dominated the South, opposed these measures.
-After the Civil War, Republicans passed laws that granted protections for African Americans and advanced social justice; again, Democrats largely opposed these initiatives.
-On August 22, 1912, Smalls wrote to U.S. Senator Knute Nelson, "I never lose sight of the fact that had it not been for the Republican Party, I never would have been an office-holder of any kind—from 1862 to the present."
+Smalls was one of the founders of the South Carolina Republican Party.
+The Republican Party was the political party that dominated the Northern states and passed laws granting protections for African Americans in the aftermath of the Civil War.
+On August 22, 1912, Smalls wrote to U.S. Senator Knute Nelson: "I never lose sight of the fact that had it not been for the Republican Party, I never would have been an office-holder of any kind—from 1862 to the present."
 In words that became famous, he described his party as "the party of Lincoln...which unshackled the necks of four million human beings."
 He wrote this line on September 12, 1912, in a letter expressing his anxiety over the looming presidential election.
 In that letter, he concluded: "I ask that every colored man in the North who has a vote to cast would cast that vote for the regular Republican Party and thus bury the Democratic Party so deep that there will not be seen even a bubble coming from the spot where the burial took place."

 State politics

-Smalls was a delegate at the 1868 South Carolina Constitutional Convention where he worked to make free, compulsory schooling available to all South Carolina children.
-He served as a delegate at several Republican National Conventions, and also participated in the South Carolina Republican State conventions.
+Smalls was a delegate at the 1868 South Carolina Constitutional Convention, where he worked to make free, compulsory schooling available to all South Carolina children.
+He served as a delegate at several Republican National Conventions, and he also participated in the South Carolina Republican State conventions.